-Abuse and neglect are forms of maltreatment of a child.
+• Abuse and neglect are forms of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
 Children may be abused in the family or in an institutional or community setting by those known to them or, more rarely, by others.
 Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
 They may be abused by an adult or adults or by another child or children.

-&lt;sup>1 The UK Data Protection Act 2018 (DPA 2018) is supplementary to the General Data Protection Regulation 2016 (the GDPR) and replaces DPA 1998.
+&lt;sup>3 The Data Protection Act 2018 is the UK's implementation of the General Data Protection Regulation (GDPR).
+Data Protection in Schools Gov.UK DfE Feb 2023